Yadnyesh77/AI-Translation/README.md

 If you build upon this pipeline in academic or industrial work, please include an appropriate acknowledgement to COMET QE and this evaluation workflow.

----

-## License

-Choose and add a license (e.g., MIT) appropriate for your project.